 One company whose stock I’ve owned for a very long time focuses on products used to test food safety.
 While the company’s stock price has dropped along with the broader market, I anticipate that people will have heightened awareness of all forms of ways of transmitting illness, including through food-borne bacteria and other pathogens.
 As such, I am not planning to sell this stock as the result of recent events.

 I’ve owned this company for so long that I still have a large capital gain and would have to pay tax on it if I sold the stock.
-At this point, I don’t think there is a high A percentage or the equivalent fraction that falls between 0% and 100% (i.e., between 0 and 1) that represents the ratio of the number of times that the outcome meets some criteria to the number of po...
-More that this airline will go bankrupt (though I’m not an expert and could be wrong).
+At this point, I don’t think there is a high probability that this airline will go bankrupt (though I’m not an expert and could be wrong).
 I expect the price to drop more than the overall market average in the coming months, but also expect that it will recover.
 As such, I don’t plan to sell this stock solely because of recent events.
 However, if this company had most of its revenue from operating cruise ships, was smaller, or had more foreign exposure, I would study its financials and business model in more detail to see if I thought it would be able to withstand the possibility of much lower demand for an extended period of time.

-I have gone through similar thought processes for each of the companies in my A group of financial instruments.
-More to create my action plan.
+I have gone through similar thought processes for each of the companies in my portfolio to create my action plan.
 I will re-evaluate them as time passes and more information becomes available.
 If my advice isn’t enough, consider Warren Buffett’s evaluation of his individual stock positions, as described by Kat Rucker.

 What We Can Learn from Past Crashes